Anthhon/stm/README.md

 ## Installation

-Not possible yet.
+Working in...

 ## Usage

-Not possible yet.
+Working in...

 ## Roadmap

+- [X] Create a basic UDP chat app
+- [X] Implement some basic terminal interface
+- [X] Implement basic message metadata
+- [ ] Make it work at WAN network
+- [ ] Search and fix some possible bugs

 ### Design the architecture of the application

-OK - Implement a prototype of a TCP chat
+- [X] Implement a prototype of a TCP chat
-OK - Implement multithreading to simultaneous conversation INCOMIGN - Search and understand more about the XMPP and it's library
+- [X] Implement multithreading to simultaneous conversation
+- [X] Search and understand more about the XMPP and it's library
-- Determine how the client will connect to the XMPP server
+- [ ] Determine how the client will connect to the XMPP server
-- Plan how messages will be encrypted and decrypted using SSL/TLS
+- [ ] Plan how messages will be encrypted and decrypted using SSL/TLS
-- Decide how to store user credentials securely
+- [ ] Decide how to store user credentials securely

 ### Coding the application

-- Write the code to establish a connection to the XMPP server
+- [ ] Write the code to establish a connection to the XMPP server
-- Implement SSL/TLS encryption for messages
+- [ ] Implement SSL/TLS encryption for messages
-- Write code to handle user authentication and message exchange
+- [ ] Write code to handle user authentication and message exchange
-- Develop any additional features you've identified in the roadmap section
+- [ ] Develop any additional features you've identified in the roadmap section

 ### Test and refine the application

-- Test the application thoroughly to ensure that it works as intended
+- [ ] Test the application thoroughly to ensure that it works as intended
-- Refine the code to improve performance and user experience
+- [ ] Refine the code to improve performance and user experience
-- Incorporate feedback from beta testers, if applicable
+- [ ] Incorporate feedback from beta testers, if applicable